 The TCJA, as modified by the CARES Act, among other things, includes changes to U.S. federal tax rates and the rules governing NOL carryforwards.
 For federal NOLs arising in tax years beginning after December 31, 2017, the TCJA as modified by the CARES Act limits a taxpayer's ability to utilize NOL carryforwards in taxable years beginning after December 31, 2020 to 80% of taxable income.
-In addition, federal NOLs arising in tax years beginning after December 31, 2020 to 80% of taxable income.
-In addition, federal NOLs arising in tax years beginning after December 31, 2020 to 80% of taxable income.
-In addition, federal NOLs arising in tax years beginning after December 31, 2021 to 80% of NOLs are generally permitted to the prior five taxable years only for NOLs arising in taxable years beginning before 2021 and after 2017.
+In addition, federal NOLs arising in tax years beginning after December 31, 2017 can be carried forward indefinitely, but carryback of NOLs are generally permitted to the prior five taxable years only for NOLs arising in taxable years beginning before 2021 and after 2017.
 Deferred tax assets for NOLs will need to be measured at the applicable tax rate in effect when the NOLs are expected to be utilized.
 The new limitation on use of NOLs may significantly impact our ability to utilize our NOLs to offset taxable income in the future.
 In addition, for state income tax purposes, there may be periods during which the use of net operating loss carryforwards is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
 For example, California recently imposed limits on the usability of California state net operating losses to offset taxable income in tax years beginning after 2019 and before 2023, including no two year carryback beginning in 2019 and no carryforward for tax years 2020 through 2022.
 The NOLs can be computed but not utilized in these periods.
 Additionally, the state NOLs generally have a definite life carryforward that can affect the ability to utilize all of the state NOLs.